JeanRao/Electric-vehicle-charging-and-Routing-problem/README.md

 # Electric-vehicle-charging-and-Routing-problem
+Implemented ALNS and solved a simplified version of electic vehicle charging and routing problem with nonlinear charging functions
 ## Problem Statement
 Unlike the standard VRP, E-VRP involves both sequencing decisions as well as charging decisions.
 Here I simplify E-VRP-NL problem by assuming that every customer can always be served by no more than one visit to a charging station.
 And solve it with ALNS algorithm.
 ## Construction Heuristic